Python vs Go

 Here the function clearly signal that something can go wrong when opening a file because the function always returns an error value.
 The file may not exist, or we might not have permission to open it.
 If err is nil, no error occurred.
 As a developer, I'm forced to acknowledge that an error may occur.
 I may still choose to ignore the error, but I have to actively make that choice.
 I much prefer this explicit statement of an error over Python's use of exceptions.

-Before finding out how Go return explicit errors, I had started implementing a similar setup in my own project.
-I standardized my own functions so that they always returned a Result object that looked something like this:
+I had implemented a similar setup in my Python project.
+My own functions were standardized to always return a Result object that looked something like this:

 The Result class got the job done.
-If something went wrong, I added some context before returning the result up the stack.
+If something went wrong the success boolean was set to false.
+Each function could add some context before passing the result further up the stack.
 If nothing went wrong and some data was returned, do_thing() would fetch it from result.data.
 This felt better than using exceptions because it was easy to see the result being passed up the stack.

 Let's look at how Go natively does almost the same thing: